Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Guides/Packaging-Distribution-and-Deployment/pyproject.md

                 + GitHub: https://github.com/author/project-name
         - `Repository = "https://github.com/author/project-name.git"` : Specify the git remote repository server containing the project repository to pull from
             + Type: String

+- `[project.scripts]` : This TOML header block is where you configure your project entry points for generating CLI executables
+    - Key-Value Settings
+        - `cli-executable-name = "package.module:main_function_name"` : Map the CLI script/executable name to the execution functions
+            + Type: String
+            + Format: `[package-name].[module-name]:main_function_name`

+- `[project.gui-scripts]` : This TOML header block is where you configure your project entry points for generating GUI executables
+    - Key-Value Settings
+        - `gui-executable-name = "package.module:main_function_name"` : Map the GUI script/executable name to the execution functions
+            + Type: String
+            + Format: `[package-name].[module-name]:main_function_name`

 - `[tools]` : This TOML header block is where you configure your backend build tool specifications
     - Key-Value Settings